lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/checkresponsetime/checkresponsetime_README.txt

 Datasets with this change:
 gomory15
-San-Perez09
+San-Perez09 (percentbudburst)
 <><><><><><>
 Problem B: It was dayofyeartobudburst instead of daystobudburst and you *cannot* figure when forcing started then:
 	(a1) In cleaning/clean.respvar.R: change respvar to dayofyeartobudburst (a2) Delete the rows of data in bb_analysis/cleaning/clean_respvarmore.R.
+Add a note about whether they say a day to start counting forcing from (if yes, when)… if no, say they don’t say.

 Datasets with this change:
 fu13